 minimal value of \(\ell_1\)-part of the penalty that will be tried, as a fraction of the maximal

 lambda1value.
-A too small value might lead to unstability at the end of the solution path corresponding to smalllambda1combined with \(\lambda_2=0\).
+A too small value might lead to instability at the end of the solution path corresponding to smalllambda1combined with \(\lambda_2=0\).
 The default value tries to avoid this, adapting to the '\(n<p\)' context.
 Ignored iflambda1is provided.- maxfeat

 integer; limits the number of features ever to enter the model; i.e., non-zero coefficients for the Elastic-net: the algorithm stops if this number is exceeded and